webartoli/ha-addon-teddycloud/teddycloud/README.md

 This gives you the control about which data is sent to the original manufacturer's cloud and allows you to host your own figurine audio files on e.g. your NAS or any other server.

+The TeddyCloud add-on is based on the excellent [TeddyCloud](https://github.com/toniebox-reverse-engineering/teddycloud) project.

 ## License

 MIT License